Canada Country Commercial Guide

 Opportunities

 The Canadian energy sector is a top market with significant opportunities for U.S. companies driven by existing assets and plans for further development.
-Between 60% and 70% of power generation facilities are in process of being replaced or upgraded during the next 10-15 years.
+Between 60% and 70% of power generation facilities are in the process of being replaced or being upgraded over the next 10-15 years.
 Total investment in the power generation sector is forecasted to reach US$290 billion by 2030, with more than US$195 billion allocated to power generation stations, and the remainder dedicated to the transmission and distribution segments.

-2. Off-grid Micro SMRs, 5-20 MWe, to replace Diesel (remote communities, mining, etc.)
+• Off-grid Micro Modular Reactors (MMR), 5-20 MWe, to replace Diesel (remote communities, mining).

-The 2022 federal budget proposes C$120 million (approximately US$93.25 million) to back SMRs, and C$69.9 million (approximately US$54.32 million) for Natural Resources Canada to undertake research on waste, support the creation of a fuel supply chain, strengthen international cooperation agreements, and enhance domestic safety practices.
+The 2022 federal budget proposed C$120 million (approximately US$93.25 million) to back SMRs, and C$69.9 million (approximately US$54.32 million) for Natural Resources Canada to undertake research on waste, support the creation of a fuel supply chain, strengthen international cooperation agreements, and enhance domestic safety practices.
 The Canada Infrastructure Bank (CIB) will also broaden its role in supporting the SMR Roadmap.
-The federal budget also includes amounts for various renewable energy projects.
+The federal budget also included amounts for various renewable energy projects.

 • Revelstoke Dam Hydro Unit 6, 300MW (installation pending)